openshift/aws-load-balancer-operator/docs/tagging/tagging.md

 # Tagging Pre-requistes

-The `aws-load-balancer-operator` requires specific tags on some of the aws resources to function appropriately.
-These are documented as follows:
+The `aws-load-balancer-operator` requires specific tags on some of the aws resources to function correctly.
+They are as follows:

 ## VPC

-The operator requires the VPC ID during start up and this is fetched using `kubernetes.io/cluster/${CLUSTER_ID}` tag.
-This is automatically done when the cluster is installed in an Installer-Provisioned Infrastructure (IPI), but in a User-Provisioned Infrastructure (UPI) the user must tag the VPC as follows:
+The VPC of the cluster on which the operator is running should have the tag `kubernetes.io/cluster/${CLUSTER_ID}`.
+This is used by the operator to pass the VPC ID to the controller.
+When the cluster is provisioned with _Installer-Provisioned Infrastructure (IPI)_, the tag is added by the installer.
+But in a _User-Provisioned Infrastructure (UPI)_ cluster the user must tag the VPC as follows:

 | Key                                     | Value                 |
 | --------------------------------------- | --------------------- |